 As rubella is typically a mild and self-limiting disease with few complications, the rationale for eliminating rubella would be weak if it were not for the virus' teratogenic effect.
-When a woman is infected with the rubella virus within the first 20 weeks of pregnancy, the foetus has a 90% risk of becoming infected and the child may be born with congenital rubella syndrome (CRS), which entails a range of serious incurable illnesses.
+When a woman is infected with the rubella virus within the first 20 weeks of pregnancy, the foetus has a 90% risk of be born with congenital rubella syndrome (CRS), which entails a range of serious incurable illnesses.
 CRS surveillance plays an important role but because rubella virus can cause a wide range of conditions from mild hearing impairment to complex malformations which are incompatible with life, such surveillance is biased towards the severe end of the spectrum.
 Routine control of immunity during antenatal care is important for identifying susceptible women who can be immunised after giving birth and for surveillance of the size of the susceptible female population.
+The increase in the number of rubella cases reported so far in 2012 compared to 2011 and the potential for an increase in the number of babies born with CRS are of concern.
 Actions ECDC closely monitors rubella transmission in Europe by analysing the cases reported to The European Surveillance System (TESSy) and through its epidemic intelligence activities.
 Twenty-four EU and two EEA countries contribute to the enhanced rubella surveillance.
 The purpose of the enhanced rubella monitoring is to provide regular and timely updates on the rubella situation in Europe in support of effective disease control, increased public awareness and for the achievement of the 2015 rubella and congenital rubella elimination target.
-Number of rubella cases in 2011 and 2012 and number of countries reporting in 2012, by month ECDC - preliminary figures
+Number of rubella cases in 2011 and 2012 and number of countries reporting in 2012, ECDC TESSY